ryan-neil/react-resources/README.md

         setFetchError(null);
       } catch (err) {
         setFetchError(err.message);
         // add a finally to update loading state to false once we get a success or failure } finally {
-        setIsLoading(false)
+        setIsLoading(false);
       }
     };